Blog/Quality Assurance

 A hand interacting with a mouse on a desk with a laptop and keyboard in the foreground

 Imagine you’re building a skyscraper.
 It’s a massive undertaking, right?
 Every beam, every wire, every window needs to be in the right place.
 One tiny mistake can have catastrophic consequences.
 That's where test cases come in.
 In the world of software development, they're the blueprints that ensure your digital skyscraper stands tall and strong.
+For those new to the field, understanding how to write test cases is crucial.
+If you write test cases effectively, you set a strong foundation for your project.

 What are test cases?